Hyundai Ioniq 5 electric car on sale now, costs from £36,995

 You can get the new Hyundai Ioniq 5 with two different battery options.
 The Standard Range car comes with a 58kWh battery while the Long Range model gets a 72.6kWh battery.

-Hyundai hasn’t confirmed how far the Standard Range can drive for between charges, but the Long Range is expected to manage between 290-300 miles on a single charge.
+Hyundai hasn’t confirmed how far the Standard Range can drive for between charges, but it claims models with the larger battery have up to 300 miles of range.

 2022 Hyundai Ioniq 5 charging

 You’ll be able to charge the Hyundai Ioniq 5 using the fastest 350kW public chargers.
 These will top-up your batteries from 10% to 80% charged in just 18 minutes.
 In other words, you can plug it in for just five minutes and get an extra 60 miles of range.

 You can also use your Hyundai Ioniq 5 as a charger to power a range of accessories, such as a laptop or an electric scooter using a three-pin electrical socket between the back seats.
 This can supply 3.6kW of power – the equivalent of a small petrol generator – and is available as an option in all but entry-level SE Connect cars.